Roseville Rosebowl

 Also Note:

-While I am a policy-maker and they aren't my favorite, I will entertain most Ks.
+While I am a policy-maker and they aren't my favorite, I will entertain some Ks.
 I am good with Cap/Neolib, Security, and the like.
-High theory K's are more iffy, not because I think they're stupid or invalid, but simply because I have difficulty understanding them.
-I will listen to them, but you had better do a really really good job of explaining them to me.
+High theory Ks are more iffy, not because I think they're bad or invalid, but simply because I have difficulty understanding them.
+I will listen to them, but you have better do a really really good job of explaining them to me.
 I never really debated high theory Kritiks, so my knowledge of them is somewhat limited.
 Do with that information what you will.

 If you are running any identity-politics arguments, you need to be kind.